unic8s/hd2_macropad/README.md

 ![](screens/manual_simple.png)

-#### List you selected stratagems and see your inputs get resolved instantly
+#### List your selected stratagems and see your inputs get resolved instantly

 ![](screens/manual_selection.png)